apigee/apigee-access/README.md

 * Access and modify "flow variables" within the Apigee message context.
 * Use the built-in distributed cache.
+* Use the built-in distributed quota service.

 Use this module when you deploy a Node.js program to Apigee Edge to access Apigee-specific functionality.
 You can use it to build an application that is optimized for Apigee Edge, or it may be used to build higher-level functionality.

 To support local development and testing, this module works in a local mode with no dependencies on Apigee functionality.
 When deployed to Apigee Edge, this functionality is replaced with native Apigee functionality.

 This module is intended for use by developers who intend to primarily deploy to Apigee.
 For a more comprehensive set of tools that may be used in a variety of environments both inside and outside Apigee, please see our suite of "Volos" modules: